-Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary pectations for all Stud ccountable for setting and ss content areas. nance goals for all students s, and empower staff to THE PRINCIPAL: Leads the develop- ment of student out- comes and educator goals.
-L: and and relop- ent out- ent out- THE PRINCIPAL: THE PRINCIPAL: and SCHOOL STAFF MEMBERS: Set rigorous but achievable individual learning goals for students.
+Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary pectations for all Stude ccountable for setting and a ss content areas. nance goals for all students s, and empower staff to THE PRINCIPAL: Leads the develop- ment of student out- comes and educator goals. and THE PRINCIPAL: Communicates a belief in high measurable goals/outcomes for students and staff. and THE PRINCIPAL: Sets student learning goals that are: Measurable.
+Rigorous.
+Consistently ad- dressed.
+Aligned with district priorities.
+Based on multiple sources of informa- tion.
+Holds staff account- able for achieving student learning goals. and SCHOOL STAFF MEMBERS: Set rigorous but achievable individual learning goals for students.
 Participate in the de- velopment of rigorous but achievable school goals. and SCHOOL STAFF MEMBERS: Ensure that all students achieve the rigorous outcomes they set for them. co support and guide tea THE PRINCIPAL: Provides instructional coaching for teachers.
-Stays abreast of evidence based practices associated with improved student learning. and THE PRINCIPAL: Participates in professional development and adult learning activities to understand evidence based student learning research.
-Provides data-based feedback on instructional practices to teachers. making regarding effect and THE PRINCIPAL: Evaluates professional development activities to assure that they result in improved instructional and assessment practices.
-Supports teacher efforts to engage in data-based decision making. ive practices to maximize s and SCHOOL STAFF MEMBERS: Use data to guide and support instructional changes.
-Collect, analyze, and share data related to changes to instructional practices. and SCHOOL STAFF MEMBERS: Share knowledge of school successes wit colleagues and other interested in making positive school changes.
-Evaluator Comments: Response of FPrincipal/Assistant Princip al Being Evaluated:
+Stays abreast of evidence based practices associated with improved student learning.
+THE PRINCIPAL: Participates in professional development and adult learning activities to under- THE PRINCIPAL: THE PRINCIPAL: Evaluates professional development activities to assure that they result in ive practices to maximize s and SCHOOL STAFF MEMBERS: Use data to guide and support instructional changes.
+Collect, analyze, and share data related to changes to instructional practices. and SCHOOL STAFF MEMBERS: Share knowledge of school successes with colleagues and other interested in mak- ing positive school changes.
+Evaluator Comments: Response of FPrincipal/Assistant Princip bal Being Evaluated:

-Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary Principals articulate, mod onal and Collaborative del and positively reinforce oclusive and welcoming clir a clear vision and values of of the school's culture and involve students, famili THE PRINCIPAL: Establishes a school culture that is inviting to students, staff, and visitors.
+Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary Principals articulate, mod onal and Collaborative del and positively reinforce aclusive and welcoming clir a clear vision and values of of the school's culture and involve students, famili THE PRINCIPAL: Establishes a school culture that is inviting to students, staff, and visitors.
 Communicates with amilies and the community: Frequently.
 Focusing on including them in the school's activities.
 In an inclusive manner. and THE PRINCIPAL: Invites families and community members into the school to participate in: Decision making processes.
 Parent conferences.
 Activities to learn about how to help students. and THE PRINCIPAL: Establishes an inclusive school culture based on collaboration among and between students, parents, staff, and the community.
 Consistently monitors school culture to ensure that it is conducive to student learning. and PARENTS, FAMILIES, AND COMMUNITY MEMBERS: participate in: A variety of mean- ingful school-based activities.
 Decision making pro- cesses related to their children's education. and PARENTS AND SCHOOL STAFF MEMBERS: Collaborate on student learning initiatives. ment to the Whole Ch gnitive, physical, social and e and THE PRINCIPAL: Implements an approach to learn- ing that integrates research based practices to address students' cognitive, physical, social and emotional health and welfare. d skill development of every and SCHOOL STAFF MEMBERS: I Identify and address the needs of the whole child.
-Seek advice of experts who can help address student needs when necessary. y student. and SCHOOL STAFF MEMBERS: Addresses student needs in a holistic, integrated, and com prehensive manner.
+Seek advice of experts who can help address student needs when necessary. y student. and SCHOOL STAFF MEMBERS: □ Addresses student needs in a holistic, integrated, and com prehensive manner.